Who should read this

 All large private and public companies covered under the Corporations Act 2001.

-A large Private company is defined as large for a financial year if it satisfies at least two of the following requirements:
+A Private company is defined as large for a financial year if it satisfies at least two of the following requirements – note that the draft increased thresholds are highlighted as a comparison:

 A Public Company is defined as